Stand-up meeting

-A stand-up meeting (stum) is a meeting in which attendees typically participate while standing.
+A stand-up meeting (stum) is a meeting in which attendees typically participate while standing, usually at around 10am.
 The discomfort of standing for long periods is intended to keep the meetings short.

 Notable examples

 By tradition, the Privy Council of the United Kingdom meets standing.

 Software development

+According to the PMBOK (7th edition) by the Project Management Institute (PMI), daily standup is a "brief, daily collaboration meeting in which the team review progress from the previous day, declares intentions for the current day, and highlights any obstacles encountered or anticipated."

 Some software development methodologies envision daily team meetings to make commitments to team members.
 The daily commitments allow participants to know about potential challenges as well as to coordinate efforts to resolve difficult or time-consuming issues.
 The stand-up has particular value in agile software development processes, such as scrum or Kanban, but can be utilized in context of any software-development methodology.